Pak Parliament's crucial session begins to vote on no-trust motion against PM Khan | Politics

 Pakistan's Parliament on Saturday started its crucial session to take up the no-confidence resolution against defiant Prime Minister Imran Khan amid indications that the no-trust motion against him could be delayed after the government pressed for a discussion on the so-called ''foreign conspiracy'' against it.

 In line with a landmark Supreme Court order, the National Assembly's session began in the morning.
-National Assembly (NA) Speaker Asad Qaiser is chairing the session which began at 10:30 am (local time).
+National Assembly (NA) Speaker Asad Qaiser is chairing the session which began at 10:30 am (11:00 IST).

 Taking the floor, Leader of the Opposition in the National Assembly Shehbaz Sharif hailed Thursday as a historic day in Pakistan's history when the Supreme Court rejected the deputy speaker's ruling and said that the apex court's decision had made the country's future ''bright''.